What you Need to Know about the Kodi Crackdown

 Wow, you say.
-Why doesn’t every person use Kodi and stream everything to your hearts delight?
+Why doesn’t every person use Kodi and stream everything to your heart’s delight?
 Open source software is an incredible resource that can give us control that you can’t get from other devices but it also has a dark side.

 When I said Kodi can stream anything, I meant everything.
-With the right add-on you can download sports even when they’re blacked out.
-You can watch television shows from channels that don’t normally stream.
+With the right add-on, you can download sports even when they’re blacked out.
+You can watch television shows on channels that don’t normally stream.
 You can even watch movies that are still in the theater.
 If all of this sounds too good to be true, it’s because it most definitely is too good to be true.
 In fact, it’s downright illegal and the law seems to be catching on.

 Comcast has been cracking down on Kodi users keen on breaking the law since last year.
 Microsoft is working on software to detect and stop illegal streaming from services such as Kodi.
 Amazon has recently banned the sale of fully loaded Kodi boxes from their website.

 Add that to the recent high profile arrest of five suspects in Europe for selling Kodi devices and too good to be true is quickly turning into two to ten years in prison.